 Each of these notes is called a degree.
 Each degree has its own name, but is often referred to by a Roman numeral:

-Two scales are distinguished by
+Scales are distinguished by

 Each of these scales has a characteristic order of whole and half steps.
-The first one is called Major scale, the second one III Gregorian mode or Phrygian mode.
-These names refer to the specific structure of each scale.

 A scale can be built starting from any note using accidentals to maintain the order of whole and half steps.
 For example, to build a major scale from the note D, F and C must be changed: